 Want to add more ecommerce channels to your online marketing strategy but not sure where to start?
 You’re not alone.
-The fact is, there really are no one-size-fits-all channels that will work for every business.
+The fact is, there really are no one-size-fits-all set of channels that will work for every business.
 And with thousands of channels at your fingertips, it can be a challenge to filter through all of your options and to know which are worth testing.
-This is why, before looking at the channels themselves, you should first look at your business’s marketing objective and what you’re aiming to achieve.
+This is why, before looking at the channels themselves, you should first look at your business’s marketing objectives and what you’re aiming to achieve.

 Is your business looking to:

-- Attract prospects in a search mode
+- Attract prospects as they search

 - Re-engage your past customers